The Falkland Islands Government (FIG) is looking for new colleagues to join its existing team at the Royal Falkland Islands Police (RFIP).

 Set in the South Atlantic Ocean, the Falkland Islands benefits from unique wildlife, low crime rates, the absence of traffic jams, a varied social calendar and the close proximity of South America as a holiday destination.

-An exciting opportunity has arisen with the Royal Falkland Islands Police (RFIP) for a positive and dynamic Inspector, with recent policing experience, to join the team.
-This is a fixed contract for up to four years and RFIP would be keen to appoint as soon as possible.
+An exciting opportunity has arisen with the Royal Falkland Islands Police (RFIP) for a positive and dynamic Police Sergeant (Operations), with recent UK, Commonwealth, or Overseas Territories policing experience, to join the team.
+This is a fixed contract for four years, and RFIP would be keen to appoint as soon as possible.

-With a significant military presence on the island, you will benefit from a close working relationship with the Joint Services Police Support Unit.
+With a significant military presence on the island, you will also benefit from a close working relationship with the Joint Services Police Support Unit (JSPSU).

 RFIP’s aim is to ensure the highest professional standards of policing are in place, and to ensure that we serve and protect our community to the best of our ability.